Grace Marguerite Hay Drummond-Hay: Career

 Drummond-Hay gained fame after she arrived in New York, and her career as a journalist was secured for the next decade.

+In 1930, Lady Mary Heath reported in her column in Popular Aviation magazine that Drummond Hay was learning to fly.
+She took lessons in New York and qualified for her British pilot's licence in 1930, initially flying a De Havilland Puss Moth.

+In May 1933, Drummond-Hay had a cabinet plane made for her by the Waco Aircraft Company in Troy, Ohio and had it shipped back to Britain on the SS Bremen.
+It was landed at Southampton and taken to the nearby Hamble flying school to be made flight ready.
+The underside of the upper wings were painted in shades of blue and gold to create an Egyptian scarab wing pattern.
+She flew herself to investigative jobs abroad, and whilst piloting the plane she dictated press reports to her secretary to type on a portable typewriter.

+In May 1936 Drummond-Hay was a passenger on the Hindenburg airship’s maiden flight from Germany to the United States and became friends with Clara Adams, who popularised air travel to the wider public.

-She went to war zones such as Abyssinia (Ethiopia) and was a foreign correspondent in Manchuria (China).
+Drummond-Hay went to war zones such as Abyssinia (Ethiopia) and was a foreign correspondent in Manchuria (China).
 She worked closely together for many years with her senior colleague Karl von Wiegand.
 Drummond-Hay was a well-known and respected journalist of the time, known for her beauty and wit, and the intelligence and flair of her writing.
 Ethiopian Emperor Haile Selassie presented her with a precious jewel, which was displayed on her body at her funeral.

 Last years

 During World War II, Lady Drummond-Hay and von Wiegand were interned in a Japanese camp in the Philippines.
 When they were set free in 1943, she was ill and Karl suffered poor eyesight after a bomb blast.
 They returned to the United States on the Swedish rescue ship the SS Gripsholm in December 1943.
 Lady Drummond-Hay died of coronary thrombosis in the Lexington Hotel on 12 February 1946.
 At her funeral service, many people paid their last respects, including William Randolph Hearst and Marion Davies.
 After she was cremated, her ashes were brought to the United Kingdom by von Wiegand.